Chris-SoftDev/FEC-Project/README.md

 Groundbnb is an application designed to help students of Galvanize's Operation Level Up practice and learn front-end web development using the React library.
 Inspired by Airbnb, this website mimics the basic functionality of the Airbnb website for non-logged-in users.
 It allows users to view detailed information about a Airbnb property, including the property's description, amenities, location, host and co-host information, and reviews.
 The website is built using multiple components, each with its own unique functionality, which is detailed below.
 Additionally, the website uses a Node Express server to retrieve dynamic data, and it is deployed on the Railway platform.

+## Features

+The app includes the following features:

+- Single property display with comprehensive host, cohost, and property information.
+- Multiple property photos to help you make informed decisions.
+- Dynamic calendar selection system that sends date ranges to the database and displays those dates as unavailable to other users.
+- Map location display using Google API with draggable map functionality to explore the surrounding area.
+- User-friendly interface with a burger menu that pops up a login and sign-up modal.
+- Easy date selection using the calendar system to reserve the number of nights with adults, children, infants, and pets, and calculate the total cost of your stay with cleaning and other fees.
+- Reviews section to read other user experiences.
+- Ability to view the languages and currencies Airbnb can translate to for your convenience.
+- Responsive design for desktop and mobile devices

+---

 ## Getting Started